Skip to main content

 Why log Enquiries?

 Check with your Sales team - are they logging Enquiries?
-It can be tempting for sales people to not log anything in the CRM for more "vague" or "possible" opportunities.
+It can be tempting for salespeople to not log anything in the CRM for more "vague" or "possible" opportunities.
 They may also be used to using their email or just trying to track in their head before the opportunity is real and qualified, then to go straight into creating a CRM Opportunity or Quote.
-Try to encourage them to log enquiries for these initial opportunities (particularly with new customers) to increase reporting visibility, avoid losing track of them, and making it easy to discard or convert to an opportunity when qualified.
+Try to encourage them to log enquiries for these initial opportunities (particularly with new customers) to increase reporting visibility, avoid losing track of them, and make it easy to discard or convert to an opportunity when qualified.

 Manually log Enquiries